Dacryocystitis: Causes, symptoms and treatments

 What is dacryocystitis?

-Dacryocystitis is the clinical name for a tear duct infection, or inflammation of the lacrimal sac.
-The lacrimal sac is located between the corner of the eye and the bridge of the nose, and is responsible for holding and releasing tears.
+Dacryocystitis is the clinical name for inflammation or infection of the lacrimal sac.
+The lacrimal sac is located between the corner of the eye and the bridge of the nose.
+It is responsible for holding and releasing tears.

-While “releasing tears” from the eye is most often associated with crying, the lacrimal gland constantly releases small amounts of tears to keep the eye lubricated.
+“Releasing tears” from the eye is most often associated with crying.
+But the lacrimal gland constantly releases small amounts of tears to keep the eye lubricated.
 Whenever you blink, the tears are spread across the eyes, keeping them clean, moist and healthy.

-Attached to the lacrimal sac is the nasolacrimal duct (or tear duct), which works as a channel to drain tears from the eye to the nasal cavity.
-When the tear duct becomes blocked due to infection, trauma, inflammation or other factors, your tears are unable to drain correctly.
+Attached to the lacrimal sac is the nasolacrimal duct (or tear duct).
+The lacrimal sac works as a channel to drain tears from the eye to the nasal cavity.
+Sometimes the tear duct becomes blocked due to infection, trauma, inflammation or other factors.
+When this happens, your tears are unable to drain correctly.

 This causes the tears in the lacrimal sac to become backed up and stagnant, allowing bacteria to grow and infection to develop.